JasonMarquez56/ColorSensor/README.md

 Android Emulator hypervisor driver (installer)
 Android SDK Platform-Tools

-Current some files may be a bit outdated, but it is working.
-If issues are ran into, versions can be updated for build.gradle (app and root) and settings.gradle

 # Project Setup Guide – Kotlin Jetpack Compose (API 35, Java 21)